 The Wireless Settings screen lets you set your wireless network connections and the wireless security option for your network and router.
-To configure the wireless network, you can either manually specify your network name (SSID) and your wireless security settings (see "Setting Your SSID and Wireless Security Manually" on page 20) or, if the clients in your network are WPS capable, you can use Wi-Fi Protected Setup (WPS) to automatically set the SSID and implement WPA/WPA2 security on both the router and the client device (see "Using Push 'N' Connect (WPS) to Configure Your Wireless Network" on page 22).
+To configure the wireless network, you can either manually specify your network name (SSID) and your wireless security settings (see "Setting Your SSID and Wireless Security" on page 21) or, if the clients in your network are WPS capable, you can use Wi-Fi Protected Setup (WPS) to automatically configure your router and, at the same time, add the WPS-capable devices to your secure wireless network (see "Using Push 'N' Connect (WPS) to Configure Your Wireless Network" on page 22).
+You can also use Push 'N' Connect (WPS) to add WPS-capable devices after you have set your SSID and wireless security using the manual or traditional method (the preferred option).